benjaminaplin/Angular_Demo_Movie_Reviews/README.md

-an Angular demo that queries NYTimes Movie Reviews
+##A single-page application that gets and renders the latest 20 NYTimes Movie Review Picks

+###Technologies used:
+-Angular
+-Express
+-Node